 How to speed up Jenkins builds

 CI/CD (Continuous Integration / Continuous Delivery) is one of the pillars of the modern DevOps tool chain.
 CI/CD, as exemplified by Jenkins, automates the back-end of software development (building, tooling, and testing) prior to software release promotion.
-Its use today is ubiquitous but like all software, developers are always looking for ways to speed it up.
+Jenkins is an open-source automation server created by Kohsuke Kawaguchi and written in Java.
+A Jenkins build can be triggered by various means, the most common being a commit in a version control system like Git.
+Once a Jenkins build has been triggered, a test suite runs, enabling developers to automatically test their software for bugs prior to releasing to production.
+By some estimates, Jenkins has up to 70% of marketshare for all CICD tools, making its use today ubiquitous.
+But like all software, developers are always looking for ways to speed it up.
 If you are using Jenkins but want to accelerate your pipelines, this post answers the question “how do I speed up Jenkins builds”?

 Background on Jenkins architecture

 Jenkins architecture revolves around master / slave roles.
 Standard Jenkins deployment models were based initially on bare-metal servers and VMs, and like many aspects of today’s DevOps environments are now moving to containers.

 The conventional use of storage in Jenkins has both pros and cons: